lossthannothing/dotfiles/README.md

 ## Introduction

+### 🐚 Native Shell Scripting — No WSL, No Virtualization

+Run real **shell scripts** and **Linux commands** natively on Windows — no WSL, no virtualization, no nonsense.
+With this setup, you get the full power of Unix-like scripting without sacrificing compatibility.

+Why write PowerShell when you can use familiar ```.sh``` scripts?
+And if you still need PowerShell?
+You can run both side by side.
+It's like having the best of both worlds — the flexibility of Linux with the accessibility of Windows.

 ### ❤️ For the Ricing and Unixporn Enthusiasts

 Are you **a ricing nerd** or **a unixporn enthusiast** who has to use Windows but still misses the customizability of Linux?
 Look no further!
 This repository is a treasure trove of my ricing dotfiles tailored specifically for Windows.